-- Meet other small firm attorneys both in your practice area and other practices areas - Meet with other professionals who could make referrals to you (financial advisors, mental health professionals, realtors, etc.) - Meet in person if possible coffee, lunch, etc. - Ask questions get to know them, ask to hear their story, ask for advice, let them know what kind of work you are looking to do
+- Meet other small firm attorneys both in your practice area and other practices areas - Meet with other professionals who could make referrals to you (financial advisors, mental health professionals, realtors, etc.) - Meet in person if possible coffee, lunch, etc. - Ask questions get to know them, ask for advice, let them know what kind of work you are looking to do